muratk5n/thirdwave/en/README.md

 Investor Tchir is saying FTX fall could mean less purchase of mining rigs (less demand on microprocessors -good-) less ad spending.
-Less ads with Matt Damon telling us 'march off and do something exciting' (he said very disparagingly), and finally we will see less energy use as mining drops - also good.
+Less ads with Matt Damon telling us 'march off and do something exciting' (he said that very disparagingly), and finally we will see less energy use as mining drops - also good.

 ---